quot3s/quot3s.github.io/quotes10.md

   </div>

 <div class="quote-card">
-   <div class="quote-text">With my blessings, maybe someone might learn about the existence of an ancient language called LISP. <em>Never heard of it before tbh...</em></div>
+   <div class="quote-text"><em>With my blessings, maybe someone might learn about the existence of an ancient language called LISP...
+Never heard of it before tbh...</em></div>
   </div>

 <div class="quote-card">
    <div class="quote-text">They think they own you if you work for them.
-Indeed, they do in a materialistic way.</div>
+In a materialistic sense, they do own you.</div>
   </div>

   <div class="footer">